 Hippotherapy sessions are offered by a physical therapist trained in Hippotherapy, a method that uses the horse as a physical therapy tool, with less emphasis on learning to ride.

-The best way to contact us is to email us at info@GallopNYC.org.
-You may also leave a detailed message on our voicemail at 917-740-4696.
+The best way to contact us is to email us at [email protected].
+You may also leave a detailed message on our voicemail at 646 233 4507.
 Please include your name, phone number and email address and please speak slowly and clearly.

-Lessons are offered in three sessions per year – Fall, Winter, and Spring.
-We currently offer lessons in the Summer at Jamaica Bay Riding Academy on a very limited basis; we hope to expand this program in the future.
+Lessons are offered in all year with a reduced schedule in Summer.
 A session is 8 to 11 weeks long, depending on location and schedule.
-We do not offer one-time rides.
+We do not offer one-time therapeutic rides, but this may be possible under our recreational riding schedule .
 However, a rider can join a session at any time, if room is available.
 We generally allow riders to continue participating as long as both GallopNYC and the rider’s family agree that the rider is benefiting from the lessons (and funds are available).

 Therapeutic riding lessons are taught by a riding instructor certified by PATH Intl., who is supported by a dedicated and experienced group of volunteers.
 Because GallopNYC is a teaching center, trainee instructors may co-teach lessons under the supervision of a certified instructor.
 Our hippotherapy sessions are offered by an independent physical therapist trained in Hippotherapy, working with GallopNYC.
 GallopNYC’s program offers a safe and supportive environment in which an individual can reap many benefits.